fbpx

 Being aware of these issues and addressing them proactively can help you avoid unnecessary delays and ensure a smooth transaction.
 Some common legal matters that could cause delays include:

-3. Contract disagreements: Disagreements over contract terms or contingencies, such as financing, inspections, or repairs, can delay the sale process.
-Work closely with your real estate agent and attorney to create a mutually agreeable contract that minimizes the likelihood of disputes.
+• Contract disagreements: Disagreements over contract terms or contingencies, such as financing, inspections, or repairs, can delay the sale timeline.
+Work closely with your real estate agent and real estate attorney to create a mutually agreeable contract that minimizes the likelihood of disputes.

-4. Permit issues: If your home has undergone renovations or additions without the necessary permits, this can cause delays in the sale process.
+• Permit issues: If you’ve completed any renovation projects or additions without the necessary permits, this can cause delays in the sale process.
 Ensure that any work done on your property is properly permitted and documented to avoid potential problems.

 By being proactive and addressing potential legal issues before listing your home, you can minimize the risk of delays and ensure a smoother sale process.
 Working with an experienced real estate agent and attorney can also provide valuable guidance and support in navigating these potential legal matters.